Smart Chat codeblocks

 https://smartconnections.app/smart-chat/

-And if you are deciding between Core and Pro:
+If you are deciding between Core and Pro:

 https://smartconnections.app/pro-plugins/